One Piece: Romance Dawn: Gameplay

 The game is an RPG; it uses turn-based battles and action commands that help guide the player.
 The player commands the protagonist Luffy and other characters that are in his crew.
 The characters level up, and the player can strengthen attacks by obtaining points.
 All characters and enemies are from the One Piece series and play the same roles as seen in the source material.
 Cutscenes are told in a manga style.

-The game takes roughly 50 to 60 hours to complete.

 Development

 Namco Bandai Games announced in July 2012 that they would be developing their first One Piece game for the PSP, which would be pure RPG.
 The game features 30 minutes of newly animated cutscenes by Toei Animation.
 A port for the Nintendo 3DS was released on August 8, 2013.
 Namco Bandai Games announced the 3DS port would be released in Europe in November 2013, later revealing there are also plans to release the game in North America.
-The main theme song is Eternal Waves by Hyoue Ebata, which is replaced with an original piece in the Western releases.
+The main theme song is Eternal Waves by Hyoue Ebata, which is replaced with an original piece in the Western releases due to licensing issues.